mosaicml/llm-foundry/examples/llm/inference/README.md

 The argument for `--name_or_path` can be either the name of a model that exists on the HF Hub, such as `gpt2`, `facebook/opt-350m`, etc. or the path to a HF checkpoint folder, such as `my_hf_model/` like we exported above.

+## Interacting with chat models

+Chat models need to pass conversation history back to the model for multi-turn conversations.
+To make that easier, we include `hf_chat.py`.
+Chat models usually require an introductory/system prompt, as well as a wrapper around user and model messages, to fit the training format.
+Default values work with our ChatML-trained models, but you can specify these values with CLI args:

+`python hf_chat.py -n my_hf_model/ --system_prompt="You are a helpful assistant\n" --user_msg_fmt="user: {}\n" --assistant_msg_fmt="assistant: {}\n" --max_new_tokens=512 --dtype=bf16`

 ## Converting your HF model to ONNX

 We include a script `convert_hf_to_onnx.py` that demonstrates how to convert your HF model to ONNX format.
-For more details and examples of exporting and working with HuggingFace models with ONNX, see https://huggingface.co/docs/transformers/serialization#export-to-onnx.
+For more details and examples of exporting and working with HuggingFace models with ONNX, see <https://huggingface.co/docs/transformers/serialization#export-to-onnx>.

 Here a couple examples of using the script:

 ```bash
 # 1) Local export
 python inference/convert_hf_to_onnx.py --pretrained_model_name_or_path local/path/to/huggingface/folder --output_folder local/folder